 Rather, the juiciness provided by the hops rounds out the flavor for a cider that’s crisp and dry with a citrusy, floral note — and something about that combination just tastes a little fancier than this humble tallboy might seem from the can.
 It would be a particularly perfect pour for a New Year’s Eve celebration; friendlier on the wallet than Champagne, but just as lovely for a midnight toast.

-For my last meal of 2017, I want to pair my last can of The Lake Hopper (leftover from a recent trip to Vermont) with a dish that also strikes a balance between high and low — something accessible, recognizable and delicious that’s made with quality ingredients that show up with tons of flavor.
+For my last meal of the year, I want to pair my last can of The Lake Hopper (leftover from a trip to Vermont) with a dish that also strikes a balance between high and low — something accessible, recognizable and delicious that’s made with quality ingredients that show up with tons of flavor.
 It isn’t burger season — and the cider deserves something a little more creative than that, anyway — and a hearty, wintry dish like a stew just doesn’t feel special enough.

 I remembered that my grassfed-meat subscription included a pack of bavette steak, a cut of flap meat that’s flavorful and tender when hit with a quick blast of high heat.
 Finally, I knew just what to do for the pairing: a steak sandwich, a recipe you can dress down (slice up some leftovers, melt some cheese on a roll, and eat) or up (prep the steak to order, caramelize onions till they’re soft and deep brown, make a cheesy bechamel, serve on artisan bread).